jotka/wh_solution/README.md

 ### database
-Database schema needs to be created from src/main/sql/schema.sql This contains also the http error codes dictionary.
+Database schema needs to be created from src/main/sql/schema.sql This contains also the http error codes dictionary (table HTTP_ERROR_CODES)